-New book coming soon: A Born Again Swindonian’s Guide Book
+Out now: Swindon: A Born Again Swindonian’s Guide

-Yes!
-Coming soon is the Born Again Swindonian guide book with help from John Chandler of Hobnob Press.
+Swindon: A Born Again Swindonian’s Guide Book is now available with wonderful help from John Chandler of Hobnob Press.

 The central thrust of this book is that of opening eyes, heart and mind to what’s around you.
 If I want to convey ONE thing with the book it’s this: